Types of Special License Plates in Washington DC

 Your custom tag number can include letters, numbers, and spaces.
 You can have up to:

 The D.C.
 DMV website offers a license plate search so you can see if your desired combination is available.

 NOTE: The D.C.
 DMV prohibits personalized plate messages considered offensive.

 The Washington, D.C.
 DMV offers various types of special tags, including:

 - The Anacostia River license plate.

 Taxation Without Representation Tags

-If you have an older WA, D.C. license plate, you can exchange it for the new Taxation Without Representation tag.
+If you have an older D.C. license plate, you can exchange it for the new Taxation Without Representation tag.